thegooglecodearchive/video-tester/trunk/tools/sphinx/configuration.rst

 Videos
 ------

 It's essential that the client and the server have a local repository with the same video files.
 Video Tester is designed to use lossless-coded video files.
-For example, EvalVid project has YUV CIF samples compressed with lossless H.264 at <http://www.tkn.tu-berlin.de/research/evalvid/cif.html>.
+For example, EvalVid project has `YUV CIF samples compressed with lossless H.264 <http://www.tkn.tu-berlin.de/research/evalvid/cif.html>`_.

 Configuration files